AU-rich element

 Each of these data observations strongly suggest that AREs play a critical role in the regulation of gene expression during cell growth and differentiation, as well as the immune response.
 As evidence of its critical role, deletion of the AREs from the 3' UTR in either the TNF gene or GM-CSF gene in mice leads to over expression of each respective gene product, causing dramatic disease phenotypes.
 In short, the AU-rich element illustrates how after genes are transcribed into mRNA, there is another level of control that can determine how much protein will be translated from an mRNA (posttransciptional gene regulation).

 AREs have been divided into three classes with different sequences.
 The best characterized adenylate uridylate (AU)-rich Elements have a core sequence of AUUUA within U-rich sequences (for example WWWU(AUUUA)UUUW where W is A or U).
 This lies within a 50–150 base sequence, repeats of the core AUUUA element are often required for function.
 A single AUUUA shows very little mRNA destabilizing function, whereas AUUUAUUUAUUUA shows some mRNA destabilizing function when inserted into the 3'UTR of a rabbit beta-globin gene.

-A number of different proteins (e.g. HuA, HuB, HuC, HuD, HuR) bind to these elements and stabilise the mRNA.
+A number of different proteins (e.g. HuA, HuB, HuC, HuD, HuR) bind to these elements and stabilize the mRNA.
 The sequence AUUUAUUUA is the minimal sequence required for HuR binding and multiple AUUUA sequences can be inserted at the beginning of the 3' UTR to maximize HuR binding.
+HuR contains three RNA recognition motifs (RRMs): Tandem RRM1 and 2, followed by a flexible linker and a C-terminal RRM3.
+The co-crystal structure of RRM3 provides structural and mechanistic insights into how RRM3 in HuR binds to various AU-rich sequences.
+The RNA binding protein RMB47 has been shown to bind to AREs in IL-10 mRNA and Ectodermal neural cortex 1 (ENC1) mRNA and stabilize those mRNAs.
+Other ARE binding proteins (AUF1, TTP, BRF1, TIA-1, TIAR, and KSRP) destabilize the mRNA.

-Other ARE binding proteins (AUF1, TTP, BRF1, TIA-1, TIAR, and KSRP) destabilize the mRNA, miRNAs may also bind to some of them.
-For example, the human microRNA, miR16, contains an UAAAUAUU sequence that is complementary to the ARE sequence and appears to be required for ARE-mRNA turnover.
+There are microRNAs (miRNAs)s that also bind to AREs in a cooperative fashion.
+For example, the human microRNA, miR16, contains the UAAAUAUU sequence that is complementary to the ARE sequence and appears to be required for ARE-mRNA turnover through association with Ago/eiF2C family members and in concert with TTP.
 HuD (also called ELAVL4) binds to AREs and increases the half-life of ARE-bearing mRNAs in neurons during brain development and plasticity.
+The RNA binding protein DDX21 has been reported to bind to AREs and confer mTOR-mediated translation control of cytokines during T cell activation.

 AREsite—a database for ARE containing genes—has recently been developed with the aim to provide detailed bioinformatic characterization of AU-rich elements.